-Hannah Coleman is the Superstition Review's Fiction Editor for Issue 28.
+Hannah Coleman is a Superstition Review's fiction editor for Issues 29 and 28.
 She is a Junior at Arizona State University and is pursuing a major in English with a focus on Literature.
 After graduation, Hannah plans to pursue her passion for writing as well as a career in editing and publishing.

-Khanh Nguyen is the Art Editor for Issue 28.
-She is a Senior at Barrett, The Honors College at Arizona State University.
+Khanh Nguyen is the Art Editor for Issue 28 and the Student Editor-in-Chief for Issue 29.
+She is a student of Barrett, the Honors College at Arizona State University.
 She majors in English Literature and minors in Philosophy.
-Khanh is also a Writing Mentor for the Writer’s Studio and a Barrett Fellow for the Arizona Constitution Project.
-She plans on attending law school after graduation.
+After graduation in Spring 2022, Khanh will be working on her Master of Mass Communication.